 Solicitor James McNally, who deals with legal cases on behalf of victims of dog bites, commented:

-“The incident was said to have been an unusual one, and it appears the man’s age may have made him more susceptible to infection.
-Nevertheless this tragic story underlines how dangerous dog bites can be for humans and how careful we all need to be when we are around dogs.”
+“The incident was clearly an unusual one, and it appears the man’s age may have made him more susceptible to infection.
+Nevertheless this tragic story underlines how dangerous dog bites can be for humans and how careful we all need to be when we are around dogs.

-“People assume that the consequences of a dog bite are limited to scarring and the psychological effects, but that’s not so.”
+“People assume that the consequences of dog bites are limited to scarring and the psychological effects, but that’s not so.

 “I am currently representing one dog bite victim who has developed IBS as a result of the injuries he suffered in a relatively minor dog attack, and we are investigating another dog bite incident which is believed to have led to the victim’s death.
 So whilst tragic and unusual, this unfortunate case is not an isolated one.”